LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

 Starter Code
 -------------

-For this set of exercises, fork this
+For this set of exercises, follow the link to this `StackBlitz project <https://stackblitz.com/edit/angular-qrgayr>`__ and click the *Fork* button.
+This allows you to edit the file.

-`StackBlitz project <https://stackblitz.com/edit/angular-qrgayr>`__ to your GitHub account. ``hello.component.ts`` has already been removed, and two other components have been added.
+``hello.component.ts`` has been removed from the project, and two other components have been added.

 Open the preview in a new window and examine the content of the webpage.

+.. admonition:: Note

+   There are some issues with running StackBlitz in the Firefox browser.
+The preview page may only be visible in a separate tab, and some menu items may not be visible if you are logged into the site.

+   If you choose not to use Safari or Chrome as alternates, follow the instructions for :ref:`saving your work <angular-lesson1-save>` carefully.

 Part 1: Modify the CSS
 -----------------------